 Collaboration with Nick Azidis (PROJECTIONTEKNIK) and Rose Staff (Radiance) for White Night Melbourne, 18 February 2017.
 Large-scale projection and multi-zone sound installation in the forecourt of the State Library of Victoria.

-Collaboration with PROJECTIONTEKNIK.
+Collaboration with Nick Azidis (PROJECTIONTEKNIK).
 Commission of large-scale projection and audio installation for a private event in the La Trobe Reading Room of the State Library of Victoria, 10th March 2016.